Yun-K/comp309_a3/report_a3.md

 After dealing with these missing values, I start to encode the categorical variables.
 For encoders, I use Label encoder and ordinal encoder where label encoder to encode the ‘music_genre’ and ‘mode’.
 Since ‘mode’ has only 2 categories(i.e. Major and Minor), so I think it is fine to use the label encoder.
 For ordinal encoder, it is used to encode  remaining categorical variables.

-Actually, through the knowledge from [[4]](https://zhuanlan.zhihu.com/p/117230627), this ordinal encoder is better to suit the values has order.
-For instance, the categorial variable ‘obtained_date’ has the obvious order and from [[1]](https://rpubs.com/PeterDola/SpotifyTracks) and [[2]](https://towardsdatascience.com/is-my-spotify-music-boring-an-analysis-involving-music-data-and-machine-learning-47550ae931de), we can know ‘key’ also has the potential logic order, so these 2 are the best suit for ordinal encoder.

-However, for remaining, I also use ordinal encoder as well, which is not the best choice that could cause under-fit.
-I also try to use ==OHE(i.e. one hot encoder )==since it does not require the value of feature should has the order , but I unable to do it since it requires huge spare RAM that my PC does not have.
-By googling, from[[4]](https://zhuanlan.zhihu.com/p/117230627), I can see OHE is the best suit for features only holds 5 categorical values  since OHE increase dimensions which brings the curse of dimensionality and so that the training is hard to implement.
-Therefore, choose ordinal encoder can not help but no alternatives. ==~~Target Encoder(Mean Encoder)~~==

 Up to now, all variables are encoded into the numerical, then I use the StandardScaler() to do the normalisation on all features except the class label.
 This step is fundamental and essential since it let the scales of every feature to be unified so that no machine learning models will be affected by ununified scales.

 After above steps are finished, then I actually start to identify the important patterns by  finding the  high correlation between the music_generic class variable and others .
 There are 2 correlation methods are used by me, one is based on Pearson's correlation coefficient (r), which is a measure of linear correlation between two variables, it correspond to ==data.corr()== method.
 The value lies from -1 to +1. -1 indicating total negative linear correlation, 0 indicating no linear correlation and 1 indicating total positive linear correlation.
 Also, it is worth to note that it only support numerical variables, but up to now, everyone is numerical, so it’s fine.
 The other heatmap is based on ==phik==, it is another practical correlation coefficient.
 It can not only *work consistently between categorical, ordinal and interval variables, but also captures non-linear dependency,*it correspond to==data.phik_matrix()==method.
 For this phik, the value lies between 0 and 1, which means if the value is higher, then they are high correlated.
 Heatmap of them are shown below.